Why Learn to Manage Your Accent?

 You’ll find muscles you never knew you had!
 The groups are very interactive and help you establish strong pronunciation skills for conversation.
 Everyone gets lots of practice during class.
 Individual corrective feedback is provided throughout.
 No idle time!
 Handouts, including recommended resources for independent practice will be provided in class.

-We admit a maximum of 10 people per class, so don’t miss out - register early!
-We will send you a confirmation/reminder notice the day before the class, and an hour before, by email.
+We admit a maximum of 8 people per class, so don’t miss out - register early!
+You will get an immediate confirmation by email, and a reminder notice the day before the class, by email.
 Perhaps invite a friend!
-We are currently keeping a waiting list.
-Please use "Ask a Question" above to request to be added.

 “Where are the classes?”